alexandergerber/courses-tsa/chapter2.md

 For the remainder of the course we will work with time series of class `ts`.
 This is a class for only regular time series.
 Most of the methods we are using in this course require time series in this format.
 We can convert an `xts` object to an object of class `ts` by using the function `ts()`.
-Unfortunatly the time indices are not converted and we have to add them manually.
-For this it is enough to specify the start date and the so called frequency, which is the number of observation per "cycle", in our case per year.
+Unfortunately the time indices are not converted and we have to add them manually.
+For this it is enough to specify the start date and the so called frequency, which is the number of observation per "cycle".

 For example:
 - a monthly time series starting in April 2016